mejia-dev/capstone-time-tracker/Timetracker.md

 			* Spent some time trying to figure out which backend framework shows up in jobs most often.
 Decided to go with Django instead of Flask.
 Django seems to be production / professional quality whereas Flask is more enthusiast-focused.
 		* Following [Django tutorial](https://docs.djangoproject.com/en/5.0/intro/tutorial01/).
 			* Running into some issues getting Django set up on my machine.
+			* Appears Python version needed to be updated.
+Updated python to 3.12 and this resolved all the issues.
+Will likely start actually following tutorial tomorrow.
+			* Did some additional research into jobs requiring Django.

 ### Week 1